HWDance/jax-fsm-mcmc/README.md

 ```

 ## Getting Started
-Below is a minimal example showing how to run a batch of NUTS chains using our FSM implementation with JAX's `vmap`.
+Below is a minimal example showing how to run NUTS using our FSM implementation with JAX's `vmap`.

 ### Basic Usage